18845778092/xiaoli-nvim/README.md

 This repo is my Neovim Configuration for macOs.
 It is based on [LazyVim](https://github.com/LazyVim/LazyVim).`init.lua` is the config entry point file.

-This configuration is very suitable for react developers.
+This configuration is very suitable for Vue developers.
 I use it for my daily work.
 Everyone should have his or her unique config file.
 So you can download this repo and modify it as you want.

 # Requirements

-- Neovim >= 0.8.0
+- Neovim >= 0.11.0
 - Git >= 2.30.2
 - a Nerd Font(Optional)